 Ashland Lakes Trail is a 4.2 mile moderately trafficked loop trail located near Granite Falls, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until November.

 Directions from Verlot: Travel east on the Mt.
 Loop Hwy. for 4.5 miles.
 Turn right on the Schweitzer Creek Rd. #4020 and continue 2.3 miles to the Bear Lake Rd. #4021 and then follow this road for 1.5 miles to the junction with Forest Rd. #4021016.
 Turn left and follow this road to the end.
 You must walk 1 mile on the abandoned road to the trailhead on your left at the junction.